OPEN AIR OPERA

 What has being a "late-bloomer" meant to you?

 But I was not a great talent.
 And I do not say that out of false modesty.
 On the contrary, I am very proud that as a young singer I was not a great talent.
 Because I am proud that I have achieved the level I have with hard work and discipline, especially because as a young man I was not disciplined.
-So I am proud that I changed that, became disciplined and achieved a high level vocally.
+So I am proud that I changed that, became disciplined and achieved a very high level vocally.

 Why were you not disciplined?